 The more internet access globalizes us, the more information there is to weed through, and the less clarity individuals have when it comes to “the truth.”
 A new wave of P2P (Peer to Peer) financing, trends in open source, and the boom of the sharing economy indicates that people may rely more on each other than traditional media and advertising when it comes to making purchase decisions.
 NPS is one of the more popular statistics tracked by companies, but it measures intention, not action.
 Market researchers will need to find new ways to track whether the promotion of a brand is actually happening, peer to peer.
 Forbes has assigned a new acronym to live by: RAP (Referrals And Purchases).
 RAP tracking sheets will become necessary for businesses who want to see NPS in action.

-We hope you enjoyed that peek into the future!
-While it can be fun to wonder what this next year may hold, here at FUEL CYCLE, we also take the future very seriously.
-To learn more about how FUEL CYCLE is blazing the trail in market research methodologies, or to ask an insights expert how one of our products could help propel your business into the future, Request a Demo today!
+While it can be fun to wonder what the future may hold, here at Fuel Cycle, we also take it very seriously.
+To learn more about how Fuel Cycle is blazing the trail in market research methodologies, or to ask an insights expert how one of our products could help propel your business into the future, reach out today!